East Perth Football Club: League Championship Cup

 In 2010 the Australian Football League (AFL) announced plans to start a knockout competition featuring the best teams from the state leagues around Australia.
 16 Teams would qualify based on their finishing position in their corresponding state leagues the previous years.
 Originally games were played primarily as curtain raisers for AFL games on a Saturday night and broadcast live on Fox Footy.
 In 2013 the games shifted to Tuesday night and the tournament comprised only 10 teams.
 The competition is sponsored by Foxtel and is known as Foxtel Cup.

 East Perth have qualified for the tournament twice.
 In the competitions first year, 2011, the Royals defeated North Ballarat and NT Thunder to reach the semi-final losing to eventual premiers Williamstown.

 The Royals also gained qualification for the 2014 season.
 East Perth were big 50 point winners over Norwood in the quarter-final but once again fell in the semi-final to VFL side Williamstown who once again went on to win the title.

-F. D. Book Medal

-The East Perth Football CLub's senior best and fairest player wins the F. D. Book Medal.
-Past winners of the award are listed below.